edlund/linux-microfs/README.md

 decompressor data and access to it:

  * `microfs_decompressor_data_singleton`: One instance of decompressor
-   data per mounted image, protected by a mutex.
+   data per mounted image.
+ * `microfs_decompressor_data_percpu`: One instance per cpu/core per
+   mounted image using percpu pointers.
  * `microfs_decompressor_data_queue`: Multiple instances of decompressor
-   data per mounted image, with a maximum of `2 * num_online_cpus()` instances, protected by a mutex and a wait queue.
+   data per mounted image, with a maximum of `2 * num_online_cpus()` instances.
- * `microfs_decompressor_data_global`: One global instance of decompressor data used by all mounted images, protected by a mutex.
+ * `microfs_decompressor_data_global`: One global instance of decompressor data used by all mounted images.

 ## Testing microfs